Can all dogs swim?

 No matter whether your dog is a natural swimmer or needs some help with their paddling, you should always take the necessary precautions to protect your dog against waterborne hazards such as parasite and zoonotic infections.

 As you can see, some canines aren’t always the best at swimming and your furry friend may need some assistance on their ventures into water.
-Remember that dog insurance protects your pet against any accidents, injuries or infections that they may pick up in the water, allowing you to afford top-quality treatment to get your dog back into great heath.
+Remember that dog insurance protects your pet against any accidents, injuries or infections that they may pick up in the water, allowing you to afford top-quality treatment to get your dog back into great health.